Attack Graph Convolutional Networks by Adding Fake Nodes: Experimental Results

-\textbf{Number of Fake Nodes. } Figure \ref{fig:per_fake_nodes} shows how the number of fake nodes influences the classification accuracy.
-We use 2.5\%, 5\%, 10\% and 20\% of fake nodes, and assign random labels to the fake nodes.
-As expected, more fake nodes yields more effective attacks, for both evasion and poisoning.
-We notice that with 20 \% of fake nodes and all nodes labeled, the attack has lower effectiveness than the default setting with 20 \% fake nodes and 5 \% labeled.
-We will talk about this in the next section.
+In this part, we explore how the number of fake nodes influences the efficiency of attacking.
+We attack a group of 100 nodes with different number of fake nodes.
+Figure \ref{fig:diff_fake_nodes} shows how the number of fake nodes influences the classification accuracy.
+We use use 1\%,1.5\%,2 \%, 2.5\% and 3\% of fake nodes, and assign random labels to the fake nodes.
+As expected, more fake nodes yields more effective attacks.
+We notice that the number of added edges between fake nodes and real nodes also plays a important role.
+The blue line in Figure \ref{fig:diff_fake_nodes} ranges from 2\% to 6\% with adding same total amount edges (as same as the experiment in Section 5.1 and 5.2), with different number of fake nodes.
+This indicates even with very small amount of fake nodes, we can attack the accuracy of GCN to very low, for example, if we only 1 \% fake nodes, with average degree of fake node 25, in Figure \ref{fig:diff_fake_nodes}, the accuracy is down to 0.06.
+On the other hand, if we fixed the average degree of fake nodes as 10 (also the same as Section 5.1 and 5.2 average degree of fake nodes setting), the accuracy varies from 0.14 to 0.01 with the number of fakes nodes increasing from 1 \% to 3\%.